rossetti/KSLBook/docs/08-Chapter8.md

 - Entity properties, `initialLocation,` `previousLocation,`, `currentLocation,`,`isMoving,`, and `velocity.`
 - `MovableResourceSelectionRuleIfc` - to select movable resources within pools.
 - `MovableResourceAllocationRuleIfc` - to determine which movable resource will receive the allocation.

+In addition to movable resources, this chapter presented the KSL constructs for modeling conveyors.
+The simplest approach to modeling conveyors is to simply model the transport time with deterministic delays.
+However, if the space associated with the conveyors is an important modeling issue, then the KSL `Conveyor` class can be used.
+The new suspending functions related to conveyors include:

+- `requestConveyor()` - to request cells (space) on the conveyor
+- `rideConveyor()` - to cause the entity to move through cells on the conveyor
+- `exitConveyor()` - to cause the entity to exit the cell that it occupies on the conveyor
+- `convey()` - a combination of requesting, riding, and exiting the conveyor
+- `transferTo()` - to cause an entity to transfer from one conveyor to another

 ## Exercises